0xHabitat/tealgarden/docs/submission-evaluation.md

-###### tags: `tealgarden`

 # Submission Proposal Evaluation

-Teal.Garden is our community platform for self-managed & distributed teams.
-When collecting content & insights, we want to avoid tool developers to use teal.garden as a simple marketing platform.
-Also, teal.garden is not a collection of installation guides.

-How do we clarify which practices & processes count as a valid submission to teal.garden?

-**Wiki definition of process:**

-> “A business process or business method is a collection of related, structured activities or tasks by people or equipment in which a specific sequence produces a service or product (serves a particular business goal) for a particular customer or customers.”
+> **Teal.Garden is a community platform for self-managed & distributed organizations.**

+* We are interested to learn how digital tools can amplify the workflows & improve the outcomes for the organization.
+Teal.Garden is not a collection of installation guides or a marketing platform.

+* We want to reach out to communities, organizations & initiatives to see what works on any scale.
+Experiences and take-aways of smaller teams are valuable as well and will have a place on Teal.Garden.

-For each submission one should be able to clearly answer the following questions with ==**yes**==.
+* For each submission, every observer should be able to clearly answer the following questions with **yes**.

-### Questions:
+### Essential Questions:

+* Does your submission fit our [template](https://hackmd.io/@5-YIdqM_TiWI7n-xRmaUqg/H1ywNR6_I) ?

-- Is the submission proposal a process?
+- Is your submission proposal a self-management process/practise?
 - Do multiple roles or systems interact in the proposal?
 - Does the process deliver value to an organization or customer?

-- Can each tool in the process be replaced by another one?
+- Can each tool in the process be replaced by a opensource alternative?

-* What are the interfaces between the process and the organization?
+- What are the interfaces between the process and the organization?

+###

+### Go the Extra Mile:

+* over-average creative and valuable submission
+* using mixed media to visualise the process
+* major part of process has open source tools integrated